MusicaSacraOrg/cantuscatholici-backend/README.md

   1. `docker compose up --watch`.
   2. When you are done, press `Ctrl+C` or `docker compose down`.

+When you want to delete database contents, run `docker compose down -v`, which will delete mounted volumes.

 Changes in application are automatically reflected in docker container.
 However, code linting and type checking is not integrated.